roboyeti/wth/Readme.md

 world.
 Adding more mining pools, staking & liquidity pools, crypto portfolios, and more is the plan.
 You can help us and add your own modules as well!
 The coding required can be fairly simplistic, depending on the remote API, and current  modules and help from us can get your module added quickly.

-What the hash also offers an API for other systems to use the collected data.
+WTH also offers an API for other systems to use the collected data.
 The primary goal of this is so we can offer a more advanced Web UI in the future, but it also tries to serve as a single API protocol for many different miners and pools out in the wild.

-What the hash is in it's early phases.
-I wrote it as a quick tool for myself, then it proved so helpful, I started to grow it, and then I decided to release it, but started a refactor that is ongoing.
-Contributions to the code base are welcome, but this tool should be considered Beta stage at best.
-Things will change.
+WTH should be considered beta software.
+I wrote it as a quick tool for myself, then it proved so helpful, I started to grow it, and then I decided to release it.
+Currently, a refactor is ongoing to make the system more modular or more than a quick dirty tool for me.
+Contributions to the code base are welcome, but only do so if you understand that this software should be considered at beta.
+Things will change and that might require changes to contributions.

 By default, WTH offers the following modes:
 * Console Interface